 Do you need to take the TSI Assessment for UTSA?

 Have you completed the mandatory Pre-assessment Activity (PAA)?

 **If you have not yet taken the PAA, then please scroll up to the appropriate subheading and follow the instructions posted there.
 Please use the UTSA link even if you intend to take the TSI Assessment remotely; do not select a different institution.

-If you answered “yes” to the three questions above, then you may qualify to take the Remote TSI Assessment.
+If you answered “yes” to the two questions above, then you may qualify to take the Remote TSI Assessment.
 This assessment is the same as the one you would take at UTSA.
 The only difference is that the Remote option is administered outside of UTSA.

 Please follow the two steps below to register for the Remote TSI Assessment.